 This module considers how changing macro and micro environmental influences impact and are incorporated into the marketing planning process.
 The module blends a theoretical and applied approach, requiring students to use relevant models and frameworks both in the analysis of case material and when developing a sustainable product concept.

 Consultancy Project (Business) (Option)

-This module has been so designed that participants in the module will be given the opportunity to work as Marketing/PR/Advertising consultants on a ‘live’ company project.
+The Consultancy Project module provides the opportunity for students to work as Marketing/PR/Advertising consultants on a ‘live’ company project.
 The overriding goal is for students to experience real company problems first hand and to work in small groups to attempt to find information and ideas that offer meaningful solutions to the client company.
-This module can be as challenging as it is engaging.
-It offers an opportunity to apply knowledge gained from the degree programme in a real world environment.
-This module prepares to bridge the gap between the classroom and industry and directly prepares students for employability.

-Entrepreneurial marketing has been designed so that participants in the programme will be prepared to quickly assess the nature of business enterprise.
-Students will be encouraged to learn and understand the challenges, opportunities and skills required by organisations to make effective decisions in a rapidly changing business environment.
-The development of entrepreneurial marketing skills and knowledge will enhance student’s employability, and assist them in contributing to company activities and profitability.
+The module aims to develop the entrepreneurial marketing skills and knowledge that may enhance a student’s employability, and assist them in contributing to company activities and profitability.
 The overriding goal of the module is to aid students in understanding practically ‘how businesses grow’ and ‘how’ they as future employees can make positive contribution to this growth.